uber/prototool/README.md

 ##### `prototool config init`

-Create a `prototool.yaml` file in the current directory, with all options except `protoc.version` commented out.
+Create a `prototool.yaml` file in the current directory with the currently recommended options set.

+Pass the `--document` flag to generate a `prototool.yaml` file with all other options documented and commented out.

+Pass the `--uncomment` flag to generate `prototool.yaml` file with all options documented but uncommented.

+See [etc/config/example/prototool.yaml](etc/config/example/prototool.yaml) for the config file that `prototool config init --uncomment` generates.

 ##### `prototool compile`